robin-raymond/zax.io/compiler-directives.md

 ### The `always` and `never` directives

 The `[[always]]` and `[[never]]` directives indicate to the compiler a code path will always be followed or never be followed.
 This allows references to code to exist but the paths will be optimized to always follow a code path or to never follow a code path.
-The compiler may issue an `impossible-if-value` if an explicit or implicit `[[never]]` code path was followed.
+The compiler may issue an `impossible-if-value` panic if an explicit or implicit `[[never]]` code path was followed.

 When `[[never]]` is applied to a `case` statement in a `switch`, the `case` will be treated as an impossible value and the case will be eliminated.
 This feature can be useful to ensure all enumerators are explicitly handled but to also indicate to the compiler that certain cases can never happen.
 The compiler may issue an `impossible-switch-value` panic if the value is found.